 1. Learn at Your Best Time of the Day

-It is easy for us to say to ourselves, “tomorrow, I’m going to start learning Japanese”.
-We decide when we get home after work we will sit down for an hour and begin.
+It is easy for us to say to ourselves, “Tomorrow, I’m going to start learning Japanese.”
+We decide that when we get home after work, we will sit down for an hour and begin.

 To avoid this, understand the best time to do your learning is in the morning when you have the most reserves of willpower.
 At this time, you will find resisting all distractions much easier.